'Comment Below, Tag 3 Friends'; Scammers Targeting Instagram Giveaways

 Before moving forward, it is important to check out the Instagram profile for other discrepancies.
 The real @coreypaige_designs has over 2,000 posts, including the original “giveaway” post.
 The fake account, as the BBB predicted, had no posts.

 Next, a “free giveaway” from a brand should not require a credit card.
-If a credit card is requested, it is important to follow up with the original business.MORE: Big Ten Moves Men’s Tournament From Chicago To Indianapolis
+If a credit card is requested, it is important to follow up with the original business.MORE: Robbers Targeting Men In Kenwood Using Dating App

 Once you determine an account is fake, or posing a threat, the final step is to block and report the user.
 According to Instagram, “when you block someone, they won’t be able to see your profile.”